 Mr. Skillman led Chairman Blumenauer's negotiations for the House Democrats' Trade Working Group, as it sought changes necessary for Congressional approval of the United States-Mexico-Canada Agreement.
 He also authored portions of the Trade Facilitation and Trade Enforcement Act of 2015 and played a key role in the enactment of the Bipartisan Congressional Trade Priorities and Accountability Act of 2015.

-Mr. Skillman also developed and enacted legislation supporting renewable energy incentives, including extensions of the production tax credit, the investment tax credit, and the creation of the investment tax credit for distributed wind energy.
+Mr. Skillman also developed and secured enactment of legislation supporting renewable energy incentives—including extensions of the production tax credit, the investment tax credit, and the creation of the investment tax credit for distributed wind energy—as well as a variety of other changes to corporate, individual, and excise taxes.

 He led Congressman Blumenauer's negotiations on the Conference Committee of the Moving Ahead for Progress in the 21st Century Act, a reauthorization of the federal surface transportation programs.
 Finally, Mr. Skillman supervised the creation and expansion of the Congressional Cannabis Caucus and Cannabis Working Group.